 Las Vegas Wedding with Scottish Bagpiper

 The Little Church of the West can offer a Bagpiper to your Las Vegas Wedding.
 If you are visiting Las Vegas from Scotland or just want to celebrate your Scottish heritage, be sure to talk to your wedding consultant about adding our Bagpiper to your Las Vegas Wedding Package.
 A Las Vegas Wedding with Scottish Bagpiper will add a touch of national pride to your Las Vegas Wedding.
+Learn more about us.

 Add a Las Vegas Wedding with Scottish Bagpiper to your